zwuan/Play-Northeastern-sports-activity-invitation-app/README.md

 ### Join Activity

-Users can open the activity list, select an activity, and join it if the activity is not full.
+Users can open the activity list, select an activity, and join it if the activity is not yet full.

 ### Edit Activity